Seconds after finishing a cross country run and telling her friend "I think I'm going to die", Rianna Wingett's heart stopped beating.

 The family were preparing to celebrate Rianna's 12th birthday when her dad, John, took a call from the school saying Rianna had collapsed.
 John phoned Amanda, who had been buying last minute birthday presents, they both headed to the hospital as fast as they could.

 Despite all efforts, Rianna died.
-The post mortem revealed Rianna's heart had become enlarged because it had been working so hard to pump blood through blocked blood vessels, due to her inherited cholesterol problems.
+The post mortem revealed Rianna's heart had become enlarged because it had been working so hard to pump blood through blocked blood vessels.